Marlene Dietrich ignites the screen in a tale of passion, danger, and desire

 The film

-Henri, a young man adrift, marries a wealthy heiress to rescue the family business.
+Henri, a young man adrift, marries a wealthy heiress to save the family business.
 On the eve of his honeymoon, he glimpses a mysterious woman through a frosted train window.
 Their eyes meet — a fleeting, spellbinding moment of silent‑film perfection — and from it unfolds a chain of passion and betrayal that hurtles toward disaster.

 The music